|

 - Don't skip meals.

-- Have carbohydrates ready for after your exercise session.
+- Have a healthy snack with carbohydrates ready for after your exercise session.
 You may need

 - Figure out a way to stay committed to exercise.
 If you get bored easily,

-go with a friend or join an exercise class, or hire a personal trainer.
+go with a friend, join an exercise class or a fun sports league, or hire a

 - Ideally, exercise with someone you trust and knows you have diabetes.